One of the great things about the internet is that it allows you to travel back in time.

 So, we thought we’d reflect on the world of IoT halfway through 2020.

 What impact has covid-19 had on IoT?
-And how can we make sure we keep the communication channels between devices secure?
+And what lessons can we learn about keeping connected devices secure?

 Covid-19 and its impact on the Internet of Things